wychwitch/lorekeeper-services-docker/README.md

 ## Adminer

-Included alongside the database and web server is a small program called Adminer, which is very similar to phpmyadmin.
+Included alongside the database and web server is a small program called [Adminer](https://www.adminer.org/), which is very similar to phpmyadmin.
 If you navigate to the site (default `localhost:8181`) You sign in using the `DB_USERNAME`, `DB_PASSWORD`, and `DB_DATABASE` variables from before!
 The host should automatically have `db` in its field but that's totally fine, It'll work!

+If you do not want Adminer because you already have phpmyadmin or another database management solution, simply delete the relevant lines from the docker-compose.yml!

 ## Running Compose & Laravel Scripts